Kuzkay/esx_AdvancedFishing/README.md

 # esx_AdvancedFishing
 Advanced Fishing Job Script for FiveM GTA V Mod and ESX Framework <br>
-My Discrod : VRN Gaming#6572
+My Discord : VRN Gaming#6572

 ## Description
 This is a modified version of Advanced Fishing developed by Kuzaky | Discord: Kuzkay#9999 <br>